MinhPhu2705-uel/MinhPhu2705-uel/README.md

 ## Hi there 👋

 # 💫 About Me:
 🔭 I’m currently studying about Business Analytics and Artificial Intelligence.
-Now I'm senior in Faculty of Information System, University of Economics and Law, Vietnam National University, Ho Chi Minh City <br>🔭 I’m looking for job positions related to Data Analytics, Data Engineer, Business Intelligence as well as Low - Code Developer<br>🔭 I'm the enthusiastic data intern with background in SQL, BI tools like Tableau, Power BI as well as knowledge base in database and data warehouse with a deep analytics mindset.
-Having foundations in domain knowledge about Finance, Business, Marketing is supportive and advantageous for my data understanding and effective data analytics.
+Now I'm senior in Faculty of Information System, University of Economics and Law, Vietnam National University, Ho Chi Minh City <br>🔭 I’m looking for job positions related to Data Analytics, Data Engineer, Business Intelligence or Low - Code Developer<br>🔭 I'm the enthusiastic data intern with background in SQL, BI tools like Tableau, Power BI as well as knowledge base in database and data warehouse with a deep analytics mindset.
+With having foundations in domain knowledge about Finance, Business, Marketing is supportive and advantageous for my data understanding and effective data analytics.
 Moerover, I also proficient in some programming language to analyze data, build and develop system or website.

 ## 🌐 Socials: